HM Prison Lewes: Incidents and conditions

 In October 2003, an inquiry was launched after 25 to 30 prisoners were involved in a riot that led to property damage and the injury of an officer.

-In February 2008, an inspection report from Her Majesty's Chief Inspector of Prisons stated that one wing needed to be refurbished urgently after inspectors found that inmates had to eat their meals on toilets.
+In February 2008, an inspection report from His Majesty's Chief Inspector of Prisons stated that one wing needed to be refurbished urgently after inspectors found that inmates had to eat their meals on toilets.
 The report also stated that anti-bullying and suicide prevention procedures at the prison were weak.
 However, inspectors found that vulnerable prisoners felt safe and that the prison was decent overall.
 Two months later a new accommodation block for 174 inmates was opened at the prison, with a commitment from prison management to refurbish older wings at Lewes within the following 12 months.

 On 17 September 2014, a prison officer was hospitalised with facial injuries following an attack involving three inmates who had been told they were going to be searched.
 This attack was one of 264 separate assaults on staff recorded since 2000.

 On 29 October 2016 a riot lasting six hours caused damage to cells and offices, with prison officers forced to retreat to safety.
 Mike Rolfe of the Prison Officers Association blamed severe staff shortage and poor management.
 Rolfe said, "There were only four staff on that wing and all four retreated to safety after threats of violence and the prisoners went on the rampage."
 Two years previously, a serving officer said Lewes Prison "resembled a warzone" due to a severe staff shortage and drug smuggling.
 This was one of four riots in English prisons within two months, with riots also occurring at Birmingham, Bedford and Swaleside Prisons.

 An inspection of Lewes Prison in 2016 found it held 640 prisoners and was overcrowded.
 HM Chief Inspector of Prisons reported over a quarter of prisoners at Lewes said they felt depressed or suicidal.
 Not all staff had anti-ligature knives and some, "could not assure us that they would act appropriately in the event of a serious self-harm incident."

 On 28 March 2024, three inmates and three staff were taken to hospital after a suspected poisoning, with a further 10 people being treated at the scene.
 They quickly fell ill after eating a curry after a Maundy service.
 Ambulances and a CBRN incident support unit were sent to the prison at around midday and Eastbourne District General Hospital declared a major incident.
 The kitchen, staffed by both civilians and inmates, was locked down for some time before later being reopened after it was 'deemed safe'.
 The Prison Service said the initial assessment was that it was a 'food-poisoning incident'.